thisbit/wpinit/README.md

 * Installs Wordpress and links it to database
 * If chosen, removes all default content from wordpress, themes, plugins, posts and pages
 * Installs chosen theme, its child theme if applicable and activates it
-* Installes chosen plugin bundle, and in some cases activates it
+* Installes chosen installs plugin bundle, and in some cases activates it
 * Uninstalls the entire thing, the files, database and server settings

 ## Some comments